 Koen: “Employers should focus on the following two things: creating a solid buffer against burnout by providing a great work environment, a positive experience at work, and proper training for all employees.
 However, it is equally important to take immediate action as soon as you notice any changes in behaviour.”

-Preventing or targeting burnout in your organisation?
+Preventing or targeting burnout and other mental health issues in your organisation?